mtlynch/mtlynch.io/README.md

 If the PR fixes an issue, include the text "Fixes #XX" in the PR description, where `XX` is the [repo issue](https://github.com/mtlynch/mtlynch.io/issues) number.
 This allows Github to cross-reference between PRs and issues.

+## Build Failures

+### HTMLProofer

+If HTMLProofer fails on a broken link, we have three options: suppress the error, fix the link, or remove the link.

+You should suppress the error if the link works fine in a browser, but fails in Travis occasionally.
+To do this, open `_tests/build`, update the `--url-ignore` flag for the `htmlproofer` command.
+Add a comment above the command to explain why we're adding this suppression.
+Be especially conservative about suppressing warnings on affiliate links (links to products that can be purchased) because we care when these die.

+If the link is just permanently broken and does not load, even in a browser, either replace the link with another that achieves the same effect or remove the link entirely.

 ## Prose style guide

 ### Headings